AgataKisel/urban-density-workflow/README.md

 - `standard`: GSI, FAR/FSI, and Built Volume Density; optional height enrichment is enabled.
 - `full_context`: the standard indicators plus Average nearest-building distance and street-profile processing.

-The workflow may also be run without a command-line path; in that case it uses `03_code/config/example_urban_area_100m.yaml`.
-Supplying the path explicitly is recommended for reproducibility.

 ## Analysis area